Radar Tracking and Jamming

 Longitude: -122.9858 deg

-6. Zoom to RadarSite.
+7. Zoom to RadarSite.

-The Radar object's antenna can be bore-sited.
-However, in STK, if you have an antenna that can track another object, use a Sensor object as the servomotor.
+The Radar () object's antenna can be bore-sited.
+However, in STK, if you have an antenna that can track another object, use a Sensor () object as the servo motor.

-1. Insert a Sensor () object using the Insert Default method
+1. Insert a Sensor () object using the Insert Default () method

-4. Open the Servo's () properties ().
+1. Open Servo's () properties ().

-Facility, place and target objects have body-fixed coordinate axes, which align the x-axis along local horizontal North direction, the y-axis along local horizontal East direction, and the z-axis along local Nadir direction.
-Therefore, if you desire to leave the parent object (in this case the Place () object) on the ground, but you want to move the child object (in this case the Sensor () object) up, you move the child along the parent's axis, not the child's.
-In this instance, if you want to move the Sensor object up in altitude, you will use the parent's Z body.
-Since the positive Z points to Nadir (down), you will use a negative value to move the sensor object up along the parent's Z body.
+You want to leave RadarSite () on the ground, but you want to move Servo () up in altitude.
+In STK, you move the child along the parent's axis.
+In this instance, if you want to move the Servo () up in altitude, you will use RadarSite's () Z body.
+Since the positive Z points to Nadir (down), you will use a negative value to move Servo () up along RadarSite's () Z body.

 1. Browse to the Basic - Location page.